Hollywood Cinema (New Zealand theatre): Matt Timpson (from 2015)

-In a Metro article in 2021 exploring the future of independent Auckland cinemas post COVID-19, Timpson did express a bleak outlook for them but concluded [that] "Cinema has always saved us from our troubles.
+In a Metro article in 2021 exploring the future of independent Auckland cinemas post COVID-19, Timpson did express a bleak outlook for them but concluded: "Cinema has always saved us from our troubles.
 It's why Hollywood still exists — the idea of Hollywood, the idea of a collective dream.
 It's all up there — projected for us all to connect to."

 At a cost of $200,000, restorations, including re-roofing both buildings, fixing the internal gutters and a painting of the exterior, began in 2021.
-A local newsletter commented that it was "amazing how Matthew and the team have brought this venue back to life as a vibrant location for live events and film showings."
+A local newsletter commented that it was "amazing how Matthew and the team have brought this venue back to life as a vibrant location for live events and film showings".

+Timpson has stated that the Hollywood Cinema has only managed to stay open by allowing musical acts to perform there.